andreabocchimpani/andreabocchimpani.github.io/index.md

 In this page you cand find some info about our work-group latest project!

-### Markdown
+### Protocol Project

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for
+Our task is to build a Back-End and Front-End side of a programming project.
+Our web application will have to manage and show a company's protocols.

 ```markdown
 Syntax highlighted code block